emptysea/quartztest/content/Artaus/Locations/Districts/The Verdant Refuge.md

 ---

 The Fields Eternal
 Vast, communal farmland tended by druids, farmers, and caretakers.
-The first seed of Celest was planted here, and its crops feed much of the city.
+The first seed of [[Celest|Celest]] was planted here, and its crops feed much of the city.
 It is said the land remembers every hand that sows it.

 ---